kavia-common/uttar-pradesh-tourism-project-monitoring-system-219537-219548/upstdc_frontend/README.md

 Leaflet CSS is imported globally in `src/index.css`.
 We use a CDN import (`https://unpkg.com/leaflet@1.9.4/dist/leaflet.css`) to avoid CI/module resolution issues.
 If you switch to local CSS import, ensure node_modules is present before building.
 If you see a runtime error like "Cannot find module 'react-leaflet'", run:
 - npm install

+## Motion

+We use framer-motion for page transitions and subtle UI motion.
+If the package is unavailable, the UI gracefully falls back without animation.

 ## Environment Variables

 See `.env.example`.
 Mandatory: